dbpedia/table-extractor/README.md

 ### pyTableExtractor module
 **pyTableExtractor** Module: contains main() function.
 It will read research's parameters from `domain_settings.py` and it will organize the workflow of all classes.

 **settings** A settings file used to store default values, both for `pyDomainExplorer` and for `pyTableExplorer`.
-You can customize scripts from here.
+You can customize scripts from there.

 **Analyzer** Once a list of resources (or a single one) has been formed, Analyzer is summoned in order to analyze tables.
 It takes a single resource at a time, from a .txt file or from -s parameter.

 **Utilities** Contains accessory methods used, for example, to setup log file, to get time and date or to call outer services (sparql dbpedia endpoints, JSONPedia, wiki pages as html object).
+This class will be used from both module.

 **Table** Class representing a table.
 It has some data structures used by other classes in order to recreate the table structure and to extract data.